 Their bodies are long and lean, with gray-blue or olive hues that transition to yellow as they approach the tail.

-Additionally, they contain a few stripes on either side that are paler in color.
+Additionally, they contain a few paler stripes on either side.

 This species features circular, black pupils and huge, round, yellow eyes on a wide head.
 Their smooth scales extend to a split anal plate in seventeen rows.